-Most states have laws that require all possessions be filed with the probate court, even if they’re already distributed to someone else.
+Most states have laws that require all possessions to be filed with the probate court, even if they’re already distributed to someone else.
 During this time, an application or petition to probate the will goes through the court.

 As the will goes through probate, others have the opportunity to contest the will if it’s not properly drafted or needs updates.

 Fees Associated With Probating a Will

 All fees to do with probating the will are taken out of the estate.
-Altogether, beneficiaries should expect to see 3 to 7 percent of the estate to go towards probating fees.
+Altogether, beneficiaries should expect to see 3 to 7 percent of the estate go towards probate fees.
 Along with the fees from your estate attorney, you should expect to pay for the following fees during the probate process.

 Estate Attorney Fees

 Depending on the state you live in, a court will justify what probate fees are reasonable.
-Other states may base this fee off a percentage of estate.
+Other states may base this fee on a certain percentage of the estate.
 Every estate attorney charges their clients differently.
 They may have a flat fee depending on the scope of their work or charge hourly if the probate is extensive.

 Some states will allow estate attorneys to take either a percentage of the estate or to charge an hourly fee.
 Depending on your state, your estate attorney cannot collect fees until after the probate has ended.

 To get a quote on what you should expect to pay your estate attorney during the probating process, call one of the partnered attorneys with My Case Helper to get a quote.
 When you visit your estate attorney, be sure to ask them for estimates on:

 - Estate attorney fees